Rape Survivor Story, Teen Sexual Assault Trauma Effects

 Another thought.
 Rape.
 Just the word.
 Brain pulling from the rape file.

 A memory.
-I’m 7 years old at the kitchen table, “Mom, what is rape?”
+I’m 7 years old at the kitchen table, “Mum, what is rape?”

 “It’s when someone forces you to have sex with them when you don’t want to.”